Create a Portable Word Wall that’s Perfect for Kindergarten

 - 2 Neon/ Rainbow Banners that read “WRITING CENTER” or “WORD WALL” in the capital letter font style shown in preview.
 Two sizes are included for full page banner pennants or half-page.

 - Rainbow/ Neon borders (prints 3 per page) to use with your Writing Center or Word Wall if you wish!

 - Teacher Tips for assembling your portable sound word family word wall

 Many of my kindergarten students, especially my approaching-level and on-level kiddos, prefer this word wall over the traditional style because they can read the words!
-I do still have my A to Z wall available in the room for those students who are ready to use it, but most of my kids are using the word families portable word wall at this time of the year.
+I do still have my A to Z wall available in the room for students when they are ready to use it!

 I chose to create a writing center with my word wall hung at the bottom of my bulletin board.
 The kids can easily reach and return the sets.
 We use these words for Write the Room activities, Work on Reading Centers, and sentence writing.
 You can even print copies of the words and send home as flash cards.
 The possibilities are endless!

 CLICK HERE TO VIEW THIS WORD FAMILY WORD WALL available in my TPT Store!

 You can purchase the Word Wall Bundle that includes both the A to Z and Word Families Word Walls HERE!